 AW: What’s the one thing your business is known for, over your competitors?
 Why are you known for that?

-AW: What’s been your business’ proudest moment?
+AW: What has been your business’ proudest moment?
 Why?

 AW: Tell us something interesting/fun about your business.

-AW: What is your favorite product you sell?
+AW: What’s your favorite product that you sell?

 RP: Cider – it’s hands down the best.